-Drivezy, India’s vehicle sharing startup, is raising $100M+ at a $400M valuation, eyes US expansion
+Drivezy, India’s vehicle-sharing startup, is raising $100M+ at a $400M valuation, eyes US expansion

 “Currently” is the key word: Ankur Sengupta, who heads up business development for Drivezy, said in an interview that the startup will leave the round open for about a year and continue raising it on a rolling basis, with the valuation varying accordingly.
 “The valuation we are working at now is $400 million, but we will keep accepting investments, at different valuations,” he said.

-(Note: This is not an entirely new way of raising rounds, but in the last few years, it has become a lot more common to see it rather clear “Series” blocks.
+(Note: This is not an entirely new way of raising rounds, but in the last few years, it has become a lot more common to see it rather than clear “Series” blocks.
 Fast-growing companies like Snap and more recently Grab in Southeast Asia have chosen this route to tap into readily available funding faster and closer to when it’s actually needed.)

-The company is not disclosing any names right now except to note that it is likely to include a new, large investor from Japan, and that it also has commitments from investors in the US, Singapore and China.
-Previous backers have included the Yamaha Motor Company, Axan Partners and IT-Farm, as well as Y-Combinator — where Drivezy was a part of a 2016 cohort as JustRide, led by its five founders Amit Sahu, Ashwarya Pratap Singh, Vasant Verma, Abhishek Mahajan and Hemant Sah.
+The company is not disclosing any names right now, except to note that it is likely to include a new, large investor from Japan, and that it also has commitments from investors in the U.S., Singapore and China.
+Previous backers have included the Yamaha Motor Company, Axan Partners and IT-Farm, as well as Y Combinator — where Drivezy was a part of a 2016 cohort as JustRide, led by its five founders Amit Sahu, Ashwarya Pratap Singh, Vasant Verma, Abhishek Mahajan and Hemant Sah.
 It has also been through Google’s Launchpad accelerator, although it doesn’t look like Google is investing (yet).

-Drivezy last raised money as recently as three months ago, a $20 million Series B, when it also raised $100 million in asset financing.
-Alongside users’ own cars and the fleet it manages, Drivezy also works with in partnership with dealerships and others to provide vehicles for its inventory.
+Drivezy last raised money as recently as three months ago, a $20 million Series B led by Das Capital, when it also raised $100 million in asset financing.
+Alongside users’ own cars and the fleet it manages, Drivezy also works in partnership with dealerships and others to provide vehicles for its inventory.

 Between then and now, the company has seen a lot of growth.

 The company gets more than 53,000 bookings for cars each month, versus 37,000/month just three months ago.
 Two-wheeled vehicles — primarily motorcycles — add nearly 30,000 more.
-While cars are typically booked for two-three days, two-wheeler bookings are weekly or monthly bookings.
+While cars are typically booked for two to three days, two-wheeler bookings are weekly or monthly bookings.

 The inventory has also gone up.
 Currently, there are 7,500 two-wheelers on the platform, with another 7,500 coming by the end this month; and 3,500 cars.
 (This is up from 5,000 motorbikes and scooters and 3,000 cars three months ago.)
 Currently there are 30 dealerships and more than 25 banks and other financial companies in Drivezy’s network.